forte97/dotfiles/README.md

 my dotfiles.
-needs xrdb for colors, network manager and pamixer for the status bar, xbindkeys for keybinds.
+needs xrdb for colors,and network manager and pamixer for the status bar